Sample Size Requirements

 Please note, our largest saw can accommodate a maximum of 9 inches.
 Therefore, any sample exceeding 9 inches in length will be sectioned for sample preparation.
 If sectioning of a sample is necessary the locations of all cuts will be noted in the report.

-CONCRETE FOR AIR-VOID ANALYSIS
+AIR-VOID ANALYSIS OF CONCRETE

 ASTM C 457 "Standard Test Method for Microscopical Determination of Parameters of the Air-Void System in Hardened Concrete"